 General Age of Entry to Boarding Schools

-American schools are typically set up to accept boarders from Grade 8 (aged 13-14 or Year 9 in the UK system) but there are some which will accept boarders from Grade 6.
-In Canada most schools accept students for boarding in Grade 9, so one year later than the US system.
-In the UK your child can board from the age of 8 (Year 4) but the majority of Cayman students usually either start boarding at the end of primary school (i.e. they finish Year 6 in Cayman and then leave) or they wait and go straight to a senior school in the UK when they are 13 (for the start of Year 9).
+American schools are typically set up to accept boarders from Grade 8 (aged 13–14 or Year 9 in the British system) but there are some which will accept boarders from Grade 6.
+In Canada, most schools accept students for boarding in Grade 9 (one year later than the US system).
+In the UK, your child can board from the age of 8 (Year 4) but the majority of students from Cayman usually either start boarding at the end of primary school (i.e. they finish Year 6 in Cayman and then leave) or they wait and go straight to a senior school in the UK when they are 13 (for the start of Year 9).

 Timeline & Tests for Entry

 For a full breakdown on how early to start your research and what tests UK, Canadian and US schools require children to take for entry, see our Cayman Parent website.
 Select the Boarding Schools: Why, What, When, Where? | Part I article and scroll down to Boarding School Timelines & Entry Tests.